andreaprb/GettingAndCleaningData/README.md

 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 Instructions:
-1. Open R or RStudio .
+1. Open R or RStudio.

 2. Type  getwd() , it will say what is the working directory.

 3. Set the working directory in R. You can use the setwd("your working directory") command or Session | Set Working Directory | Choose Directory
 4.	clone the repository
 5. Add the run_analysis.R  file script in the working directory